 Dental pain can be either acute dental pain (happening suddenly), or chronic dental pain (happening over a long duration of time).
 The treatment of the dental pain depends on the nature, onset and the factors causing the pain.

-General dental pain symptoms include:
+General dental pain symptoms can include:

-Pain on drinking hot or cold beverages;
+Having Tooth Pain when drinking hot or cold beverages;

 Pain on eating sweet snacks;